 ENTADy views the list of business contexts.

 Verify that enterprise users’ business contexts, which have not been shared, are not visible to ENTADy in the list.
 Make sure that the verification statements include business context that are created by ENTADx and ENTADy in the OAGi developer capacity.
-(Assertion #4)
+(Assertion #4) (Fail, An admin user who creates the business context cannot see the ‘Share’ button.)

 Verify that enterprise users’ business contexts, which have been shared, are visible to ENTADy in the list.
-(Assertion #5)
+(Assertion #5) (Fail, Not sure whether it’s implemented correctly.)

 Verify that ENTADy can see the details of at least one of those visible shared enterprise users’ business contexts but cannot make any change (verify with one created by other users and another one created by ENTADy in the enterprise end user capacity).
-(Assertion #6)
+(Assertion #6) (Fail, This assertion depends on the success of sharing operation of the business context.)

 Verify that BC0, BC1, BC2, and BC3 are in the list.
-(Assertion #7)
+(Assertion #7) (Pass)

 Verify that ENTADy can see the details of BC0, BC1, BC2, and BC3.
-(Assertion #8)
+(Assertion #8) (Pass)

 ENTADy deletes BC1 and BC2.
-(Assertion #9)
+(Assertion #9) (Pass)

 ENTADy edits BC3.
-(Assertion #10)
+(Assertion #10) (Pass)

 ENTADy edits BC4.
-(Assertion #11)
+(Assertion #11) (Pass)

 ENTADy shares BC0, BC3, BC4.
-(Assertion #12)
+(Assertion #12) (Fail, See #4)

 ENTADy creates BC5.

 ENTADy shares BC5.
-(Assertion #12)
+(Assertion #12) (Fail, See #4)

 ENTADy logs out.